 With any luck this has answered some questions you might have about acrylic sealers.
 Remember, different products do different things, so make sure you ask some questions.

-Having said that, knowing the potential applications of an acrylic sealer allows you to work with a little more freedom and confidence.
+Having said that, knowing the potential applications of a sealer allows you to work with a little more freedom and confidence.
 And that's always a good thing.

 Back To Painting With Acrylics